 This application will not just save your time but will also make the entire procedure easy to handle.

-The file permissions are very crucial as this limit the ease to access important data casually by anyone.
+The file permissions are very crucial as this limits the ease to access important data casually by anyone.
 These must be changed/edited being very careful as it ensures the security of the stuff.
 If you experience inconvenience with the entire procedure given in Method 1 to change File Permission to Grant Ownership in Windows 10, you can always pursue the second one.
 This will surely help us to serve you better.